 A Man Called Ove by Fredrik Backman

 This book is the story of Ove and his relationships.
 The story is told through flashbacks and moves deftly into the present.
 This book is a perfect lesson on the adage that you can’t understand someone unless you walk a day in their shoes.
 I think it is easy to quickly judge people for many things, like being mean or curt.
 We may not realize the havoc that today or life has played on them.
 Although you won’t imagine it from the beginning, Ove is a character you will fall in love with, and, hopefully, you can take that empathy with you into life for other people.

 This book is set in Sweden, but that is irrelevant to the story.
 I went to Sweden to pick up a Volvo.
 Ove wouldn’t love me for that.
 He would rather I get a Saab.
 But in the end, we may still be friends.
 Especially since I have a cat… But I digress.

 The Millennium Trilogy by Stieg Larsson

 The other books I have read set in Sweden and loved is the Stieg Larsson’s trilogy that begins with The Girl with the Dragon Tattoo.
-This thriller will keep you interested in spite of the initially daunting list of characters.
+This thriller will keep you interested despite the initially daunting list of characters.
 This series will not leave you with a positive view of the world but is a very worthwhile series to read.
 What this book has in common with A Man Called Ove are wounded black-and-white thinkers as main characters.

 Stories to Inspire Travel to Ireland

 The Heart’s Invisible Furies: A Novel by John Boyne

 The story of a gay man’s life in the 1960s to 1980s moves from Ireland to Amsterdam and finally New York City.
-It is more a depiction of time and character than place but will be a worthwhile novel before you head to Ireland.
+It is more a depiction of time and character than a place but will be a good novel before you head to Ireland.